 The Retirement System was established pursuant to the Retirement Act (Chapter 396 of the Laws of Wisconsin of 1937) to provide payment of retirement and other benefits to employees of the City of Milwaukee (City).
 Chapter 441 of the Laws of Wisconsin of 1947 made the benefits contractual and vested.
-The ERS is a cost-sharing, multi-employer plan, which provides benefits to employees of the Milwaukee Metropolitan Sewerage District, Wisconsin Center District, Veolia Water Milwaukee LLC, Milwaukee Housing Authority, and non-certified staff of Milwaukee Public Schools (Agencies).
-City employees comprise approximately 54% of the active participants in the Retirement System.
+The ERS is a cost-sharing, multi-employer plan, which provides benefits to employees of the City of Milwaukee (including Fire and Police), Milwaukee Metropolitan Sewerage District, Wisconsin Center District, Veolia Water Milwaukee LLC, Milwaukee Housing Authority, and non-certified staff of Milwaukee Public Schools (Agencies).
+City employees comprise approximately 55% of the active participants in the Retirement System.